Families & Communities Committee

 Learn more:

 The BBF Families and Communities Committee works to develop a statewide approach that enriches and expands family partnership and leadership at the provider, agency, and community levels.
 Our committee is entirely virtual and open for parents and providers to join anytime.
 You can call in via your computer or phone, from anywhere!
 All you need to do is show up with all of the knowledge and experience that you hold.
 We value your time.
 Parents and caregivers will be compensated for participating in committee meetings and activities.
-To learn more, email families@buildingbrightfutures.org or fill out the Membership Form
+To learn more, email families@buildingbrightfutures.org or fill out the Join the Network Form

 Mission: